jasondavies/tt-isa-documentation/WormholeB0/TensixTile/TensixCoprocessor/MOVD2A.md

       uint32_t DstVal = Dst32b[DstRow][Column];
       if (UseDst32bLo) {
         // This is unlikely to be useful, unless software has deliberately
-        // packed two bf16 or fp16 values in to 32 bits and written them to Dst32b.
+        // packed two bf16 or fp16 values into 32 bits and written them to Dst32b.
         DstVal = (DstVal << 16) | (DstVal & 0xffff);
       }
       if (SrcAStyle == BF16) {